rambethina/java/pages/mydoc/mydoc_week_ten.md

 }
 ```

+FTC

+* We will be using a [simulator](https://github.com/Beta8397/virtual_robot), Please download before next class

 ## FINAL PROJECT

+* Due July 05 2022
+* You will need to complete the project to be eligible for credits from Maryville university.
+* You can join office hours if you need help.

 Let us build a simple eCommerce application similar to Amazon (But way simpler).
 Our eCommerce application has the following modules

 * Registration & Login (Optional)
 * Inventory (Mandatory)
 * Checkout (Mandatory)

+You can use sample [Inventory module](https://github.com/rambethina/ECommerceInventoryModule) implementation as a starting point

 Our simple eCommerce should satisfy the following